ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 2. Obtain your VPN Access credentials by selecting your user in the [Users list](/iam#/users).
 3. Log in to the VPN through [the web interface](https://www.ibm.com/cloud/vpn-access){: external} or use a VPN client for [Linux](/docs/iaas-vpn?topic=iaas-vpn-setup-ssl-vpn-connections), [macOS](/docs/iaas-vpn?topic=iaas-vpn-connect-ssl-vpn-mac-osx) or [Windows](/docs/iaas-vpn?topic=iaas-vpn-connect-ssl-vpn-windows7).

-   For the VPN client, use the FQDN of a single data center VPN access point from the [Available VPN endpoints page](https://www.ibm.com/cloud/vpn-access), such as vpn.ams01.softlayer.com as the gateway address.
+   For the VPN client, use the FQDN of a single data center VPN access point from the [Available VPN endpoints page](https://www.ibm.com/cloud/vpn-access){: external}, such as vpn.ams01.softlayer.com as the gateway address.
    {: tip}

 ### Check account permissions